lunarforge/.github/profile/README.md

 We specialise in

 - Bespoke enterprise systems, whe start where COTS ends.
-- Fintech, Payment, Mobile App, USSD, SMS
+- Fintech, E-Commerce, Payment, Mobile, USSD, SMS
 - Data science: Making sense of your data, pipelines and analytics
 - Machine learning and AI
 - Embedded systems, IOT, UI and interfacing